BARK-DGREEN/xsus-docs/testing/testing-with-amplitude.md

 ---
 layout: default
-title: Setting Up Amplitude For A/B Tests
+title: Testing With Amplitude, For A/B Tests
 nav_order: 2
+parent: Testing
 ---

 # Amplitude